S.Koreas Livestock Number Grows In Q3 - UrduPoint

 S.Korea's Livestock Number Grows In Q3

 SEOUL, Oct.
-20 (UrduPoint / Pakistan Point News - 20th Oct, 2022 ) --:South Korea's livestock number grew in the third quarter due to higher demand following eased measures against the COVID-19 pandemic, statistical office data showed Thursday.
+22 (UrduPoint / Pakistan Point News - 22nd Oct, 2022 ) --::South Korea's livestock number grew in the third quarter due to higher demand following eased measures against the COVID-19 pandemic, statistical office data showed Thursday.

 The number of beef cattle raised here was 3,709,000 in the July-September quarter, up 2.